Sonova's microphone disguised as a pen offers 'super normal hearing'

 "It's very beneficial if the speech target is a little bit further away not just sitting in arm's reach length, such as across a table or across a schoolroom," said Stefan Launer, head of science and technology at Sonova.

-The World Health Organization estimates 5 percent of the world's population - 360 million people - has a disabling loss of hearing.
+The World Health Organisation estimates 5 percent of the world's population - 360 million people - has a disabling loss of hearing.

 A study published in the American Journal of Audiology found people with moderate-to-severe hearing loss who used the Roger Pen could understand speech better than those with normal hearing at noise levels of 65 decibels (dB) and above.